Dear Frustrated in Flatbush,

 You already know I don’t even sigh for free.

 inchworm down 4 feet of greasy pole,

 and I still don’t feel like any less than a miracle.

 a figure of speech in which words repeat at the beginning of successive clauses, phrases, or sentences

-a poem written in the form of a letter
+(of a literary work) in the form of letters

 correspondence of sound between words or the endings of words, especially when these are used at the ends of lines of poetry